 Prepare for the future by building a solid academic foundation for a successful career.
 The following links may be helpful for prospective and current undergraduate students.
 You may also find information about More resources are available on the UMBC Undergraduate Admissions website.

 The College of Engineering and Information Technology offers undergraduate programs and combined/accelerated programs in engineering and information technology.
 Visit the Departments to learn about more about activities and academic programs.
-For information about policies, gateways, four-year plans, advising, and other information, visit Undergraduate Advising pages.
+For information about policies, gateways, four-year plans, advising, and other information, visit Undergraduate Advising pages, which include information for prospective students and admitted students.

 Engineering and Technology Organizations